 Dr. David R. Smith is the James B. Duke Distinguished Professor of Electrical and Computer Engineering Department at Duke University, where he also serves as Director for the Center of Metamaterials and Integrated Plasmonics.
 Dr. Smith is also an Adjunct Associate Professor in the Physics Department at the University of California, San Diego (UCSD), and is a Visiting Professor in the Physics Department at Imperial College, London.
 Dr. Smith's research has been focused on advanced electromagnetic materials and composites, including photonic crystals and metamaterials.

-Dr. Yaroslav Urzhumov is a Adjunct Professor in the Department of Electrical and Computer Engineering, specializing in the numerical simulation of metamaterials and plasmonic nanosystems.
+Dr. Yaroslav Urzhumov is an adjunct assistant professor in the Department of Electrical and Computer Engineering, specializing in the numerical simulation of metamaterials and plasmonic nanosystems.
 Dr. Urzhumov received his PhD in Physics from the University of Texas, Austin, and subsequently spent two years as a technical associate at COMSOL.
 Dr. Urzhumov specializes in developing analysis techniques for problems involving multiple physical processes, including hybrid metamaterials.

-Dr. Stephane Larouche is currently a research scientist in our group, studying various aspects of linear and nonlinear metamaterials and plasmons.
+Dr. Stephane Larouche is currently an assistant research professor in our group, studying various aspects of linear and nonlinear metamaterials and plasmons.
 Dr. Larouche received his PhD in engineering physics from the Ecole Polytechnique de Montreal, under the supervision of Ludvik Martinu.
 Dr. Larouche has developed advanced methods for the design of optical filters with arbitrary refractive indices.
 He has developed a retrieval method for the characterization of nonlinear metamaterials, and currently leads several projects in the lab including infrared metamaterials.